 And once the packing is done and the movers/loaders are scheduled, we need to get the U-Haul.
 The friendly folks at Dragon Storage in Southlake were accommodating, graciously bumping me from the 15-footer I had requested to a 17-footer that – it turns out – I ultimately needed.
 The date was set and, of course, on the date I was there.
 For my truck to get moved, we contacted a car shipping company to safely deliver it.

 Beyond their friendly approach at Dragon Storage/U-Haul is this caveat: the staff seems to do absolutely nothing to their trucks between rentals.
 Bugs on the windshield?
 Got it.
 An almost toxic level of dirt and grime on most interior surfaces?
 What are latex gloves for?
 And while dirt has rarely affected the reliability of a truck, my slowly developing opinion is this: if they don’t care what it looks like they probably won’t care what it drives like.
+If you are planning on transporting your car across the state, or the nation, check out this company.

 And my 17-footer drove like sh*t.
 It’s been three years since I piloted a similarly-sized U-Haul from Southern California to D/FW, so I didn’t have a clear or recent reference for comparison.
 But the thing was noisy, and the steering wheel seemed to be at least partially disconnected from the front end.
 With 118,000 miles it felt like a million miles, but again, I had nothing (recent) to compare it with.